 During training for the accreditation trainees are required to run numerous lessons on their own.
-Chief instructors are there if they need help but during the long training process these trainees will be expected to need help less and less until they are eventually capable of running a lesson completely independant regardless of any problems that might arise.
+Chief instructors are there if they need help but during the long training process, these trainees will be expected to need help less and less until they are eventually capable of running a lesson completely independent regardless of any problems that might arise.

 Current Assistant Instructors Level 2

 Students training to become assistant instructors Level 2

 A S.W.A.T member is a student who has trained with the academy for at least 2 years and has accomplished the grade of orange belt or above.
 These students are always keen to help others and seek to constantly improve their own skills and abilities.